This page is designed to answer the following questions:

 The privacy and dignity of an individual can be compromised if care workers do not value or respect them.

-The table below gives several examples of good and bad practice, where the good practice maintains and individual’s dignity and privacy and the bad practice compromises it.
+The table below gives several examples of good and bad practice, where the good practice maintains an individual’s dignity and privacy and the poor practice compromises it.

 |Maintains privacy and dignity||Compromises privacy and dignity|